Wilhelm Ritter von Leeb: World War II

 At the start of World War II, the 63-year-old Ritter von Leeb was the second-oldest general, after Gerd von Rundstedt, who was 64.
-In the summer of 1939, Leeb was given command of Army Group C and promoted to Generaloberst on 1 November 1939.
+In the summer of 1939, Leeb was given command of Army Group C and promoted to on 1 November 1939.
 He opposed the plans for the Battle of France and the 1940 offensive through the neutral Low Countries, and wrote, "The whole world will turn against Germany, which for the second time within 25 years assaults neutral Belgium!
 Germany, whose government solemnly vouched for and promised the preservation of and respect for this neutrality only a few weeks ago".
 During the battle, his troops broke through the Maginot Line.
-Leeb was promoted to the rank of Generalfeldmarschall during the 1940 Field Marshal Ceremony and was awarded the Knight's Cross of the Iron Cross.
+Leeb was promoted to the rank of during the 1940 Field Marshal Ceremony and was awarded the Knight's Cross of the Iron Cross.